-In order to recognize the great efforts of the personnel to secure the company objectives in the unusually adverse circumstances in 2021, all personnel were awarded with a 10% increase to their variable pay.
-This also applies to (the short-term variable pay of) members of the Executive management and the CEO and is a deviation from the Remuneration Policy as published on the website.
+In order to recognize the great efforts of the personnel to secure the company objectives in 2022, all personnel were awarded with a 10% increase to their variable pay.
+This also applies to (the short-term variable pay of) members of the Executive Management and the CEO and is a deviation from the Remuneration Policy as published on the website.